Allen-Stevenson School

-The Allen-Stevenson School is a private boys school for kindergarten through 8th grade located on the Upper East Side of Manhattan.
+The Allen-Stevenson School is a private boys' school for kindergarten through eighth grade located on the Upper East Side of Manhattan, New York City, United States.
 It opened in 1883 and has been as its present location since 1924.
-The school has two divisions: Lower Division (K-4) and Upper Division (5-8) with a student body of approximately 389 pupils.
+The school has two divisions: Lower Division (K–4) and Upper Division (5–8) with a student body of approximately 389 pupils.
 The head of school is Duncan Lyon, the fifth head to be appointed since the school's founding.

 History

 The Allen School was founded in 1883 by Francis Bellows Allen at a home on Fifth Avenue and 57th Street.
 Its first class enrolled only three boys.
-In 1885, the school moved to rented rooms at Madison Avenue and 44th Street with an enrollment of 20 boys.
-In 1904, Mr. Allen met Robert Alston Stevenson, a tutor, who by chance had taken a room at 509 Fifth Avenue, where the School was then located.
+In 1885, the school moved to rented rooms at Madison Avenue and 44th Street with an enrollment of twenty boys.
+In 1904, Mr. Allen met Robert Alston Stevenson, a tutor, who by chance had taken a room at 509 Fifth Avenue, where the school was then located.
 In 1904, Mr. Allen and Mr. Stevenson joined forces and then moved to 50 East 57th Street with 100 students.
-By 1918 enrollment exceeded 200.
-The School published its first newspaper, The Spotlight, and introduced an exercise program and team sports.
+By 1918, enrollment exceeded 200.
+The school published its first newspaper, The Spotlight, and introduced an exercise program and team sports.